angrytongan/angrytongan.github.io/src/routes/recreation/yoe-year2-review/index.md

     Due to the impact of restrictions in Australia as a result of the <a href="https://en.wikipedia.org/wiki/COVID-19_pandemic">COVID-19
-    pandemic</a>, it became incredibly difficult to routinely schedule training due to family responsibilities.
+    pandemic</a>, it became incredibly difficult to routinely schedule training due to changing familial responsibilities.
 Workouts were forced into gaps in my timetable as they became available, unlike Year 1 which was more strictly regimented.

     Rest days were also slotted haphazardly, which no doubt affected recovery and subsequent workouts.